 3. The Chepu Valley, Chiloé

-Although a growing number of those who travel in Chile head to Chiloé, the island just south of Puerto Montt in the Lakes Region, few venture to the astoundingly beautiful and wildlife-rich Chepu Valley.
+A growing number of those who travel to Chile head to Chiloé, the island just south of Puerto Montt in the Lakes Region.
+It’s best known for its rainbow-colored houses on stilts that line the estuary in capital Castro and which are known as palafitos.

-Here, you can kayak at dawn through the jet-black boughs of a forest which sunk beneath the waters of Río Puntra after a 9.3 magnitude earthquake – the largest ever recorded – ripped through the island, causing the whole of Chiloé to drop 1.5m.
+Here, I kayaked at dawn through the jet-black boughs of a forest that sunk beneath the waters of Río Puntra after a 9.3 magnitude earthquake – the largest ever recorded – ripped through the island, causing the whole of Chiloé to drop 1.5m.

-I visited in March 2017 on my quest to spot Southern river otters in these silent waters and while I failed to do so, I did manage to catch a glimpse of a whole family of pudú, one of the smallest deer species in the world.
+You might even spot Southern river otters in these silent waters, and while I failed to do so, I did manage to catch a glimpse of a whole family of pudú, one of the smallest deer species in the world.

 4. The Carretera Austral, Northern Patagonia

-This 1,240km stretch of mostly unpaved road makes for one of the most exciting ways of travelling in Chile: road tripping.
+This 1,240km stretch of mostly unpaved road makes for one of the most exciting ways of traveling in Chile: road-tripping.
 Depending on your Chile travel itinerary, you can start the Carretera Austral at its northern tip from Puerto Montt or at its southernmost town, Villa O’Higgins.

-In reality, most rent a vehicle in the former and drive through the glacial and forested landscapes of northern Patagonia, stopping at Carretera highlights such as the Queulat Hanging Glacier, the Enchanted Forest, the San Rafael Glacier and the Marble Caves.
+In reality, most rent a vehicle in the former (just check the T&Cs to ensure you can take it on the Carretera Austral) and drive through the glacial and forested landscapes of northern Patagonia, stopping at Carretera highlights such as the Queulat Hanging Glacier, the Enchanted Forest, the San Rafael Glacier, and the Marble Caves.

 For those with even more adventurous tendencies, travel in Chile wouldn’t be complete without hitchhiking the Carretera Austral, a both safe and highly recommended way of seeing Patagonia.